 Diabetes is a disorder in which the body does not make insulin, does not make enough insulin, or does not properly use the insulin it makes (insulin resistance).
-Insulin helps the body use the bodies favorite source of energy, sugar.
-Without insulin, glucose (sugar) from food cannot enter cells.
+Insulin helps metabolize glucose, the body's primary source of energy.
+Without insulin, glucose from food cannot enter cells.
 Glucose builds up in the blood and body tissues become starved for energy.
-Long-term, high blood sugar levels can damage the arteries, kidneys, eyes, nerves, and other tissues.
+Over time, persistent high blood glucose levels can damage the arteries, kidneys, eyes, nerves, and other tissues.

 Adults with diabetes are 2-4 times more likely to have CVD than people without diabetes.
 In people with diabetes, high blood glucose levels are associated with the development of atherosclerosis.
-This is a condition in which fatty deposits (plaque) damage the lining of the arteries, causing them to narrow and harden.
-Atherosclerosis, the main cause of CVD, interferes with blood flow—ultimately leading to several manifestations of CVD including:
+This is a condition in which fatty deposits called plaque damage the lining of the arteries, causing them to narrow and harden.
+Atherosclerosis, a main cause of CVD, interferes with blood flow—ultimately leading to several manifestations of CVD including:

 People with type 2 diabetes often have an increased risk of CVD for the following reasons:

 Those with the highest risk for diabetes and its CVD complications include:

 According to the National Institute of Diabetes and Digestive and Kidney Diseases, the management of 3 critical indicators is essential for reducing the risk of heart attacks and strokes in people with diabetes.
 It's as easy as ABC: